 Telephoning actually is something quite strange: You hear voices, but you don’t know whom they belong to.
 You say something, but don’t see the person opposite frowning in doubt.
 In telephone conferences it even is more chaotic because you don’t notice when someone breathes to start talking.
-Video conferencing is a way more natural thing to have a digital conversation.
-But because telephony has been established for over 100 years, it is difficult for it to prevail.
+Video conferencing is a more natural way to have a digital conversation.
+But because telephony has been around for over 100 years, it has always been difficult for video meeting tools to prevail.

 The system provided by us at splash.meet-app.io is open to everyone.
 The meeting rooms created here can therefore be used by anyone who knows its addresses.
-It is like being in a café on a sunny Sunday afternoon: Here, people talk at a table and – even if it would be highly impertinent – someone could simply sit down next to them.
-There are topics that are not discussed in public.
-For these topics you go behind closed doors.
+It is like being in a café on a sunny Sunday afternoon: Here, people talk at a table and – even if it would be highly impertinent – someone could simply sit down next to them and listen in.

-First of all: The login screen may look different.
-But it’s the first screen you see.
+First of all: The login screen may look different than the one you see on the picture, but it’s the first screen you see.
 For users who are working in larger portals where Kopano Meet is integrated, this screen may appear much earlier.
 We use OpenID Connect for Meet.
 It’s like using the typical “Log in with Facebook” or “Log in with Google” button, but without the data leaving your organization.

 After the successful login the actual Meet application appears: